OmarG247/Light-Stream-Game/README.md

 A two player arcade game inspired on the style of Tron: Legacy.

 # Try it yourself!
-To run it, simply download and execute the file 'Game.exe'.
+To run it, download the folder "Light Stream" and execute the file "Game.exe".

 # To access the source code
 Download and install a version of Turing from http://compsci.ca/holtsoft/ OR a version of Open Turing from http://tristan.hume.ca/openturing/.